pyrocms/pyrocms-docs/content/definitions/introduction.md

 		protected $property = ['foo', 'bar'];
 	}

+You would not think so, but PyroCMS can build very powerful and complex objects from only the information above.

 Definitions are used in a way loosely related to the builder pattern and they *all* go through the same exact set of processing and play by the same rules.